The impact of the Working Time Regulations on medical education and training

 What were the key findings?

-Since 2009, and the full implementation of the Working Time Regulations, doctors in training have been restricted to working no more than 48 hours a week, with the hours averaged over 26 weeks.
+Since 2009, following the full introduction of the Working Time Regulations, doctors in training have been limited to working no more than 48 hours a week.
+These hours are averaged over a 26‑week period.

-The literature review, which includes evidence from outside the UK where longer hours are more common, demonstrates a link between working long hours and fatigue, and provides evidence to support the adverse impact of fatigue on patient safety.
+The literature review, which included evidence from outside the UK where longer working hours are more common, showed a clear link between long hours and fatigue.
+It also found evidence that fatigue has a negative impact on patient safety.

-The case studies, although based on a small number of 82 doctors in training across the UK, found that while the regulations have led to fewer hours, some problems such as stress and fatigue, still remain.
-In addition, the report notes that some doctors in training are working long hours in their busiest shifts increasing the potential for mistakes.
+The case studies were based on 82 doctors in training across the UK.
+They found that while the Regulations have reduced total working hours, some issues, such as stress and fatigue, remain.
+The report also notes that some doctors work very long hours during their busiest shifts, which increases the risk of mistakes.

-The majority of doctors in training welcomed the many benefits associated with the Regulations.
-However, with an increasing tension between service delivery and education and training, a number of individuals reported having to undertake learning activities in their own time.
+Most doctors in training welcomed the benefits of the Working Time Regulations.
+However, increasing pressure between service delivery and education and training meant that some doctors reported completing learning activities in their own time.

-Doctors in training generally felt unable to challenge bad rotas and working practices and there was a perception that existing quality management processes were not sufficiently sensitive to these issues, with concerns also raised over the accuracy of processes for monitoring hours worked.
+Doctors in training generally felt unable to challenge poor rotas or working practices.
+There was also a perception that existing quality management processes were not sensitive enough to these issues, and concerns were raised about how accurately working hours are monitored.

-The research concludes by noting that the Working Time Regulations were not a simple intervention, but a change to an already complex system (which includes the New Deal Regulations).
-As such, any solutions to ongoing concerns will need to be similarly systematic.
+The research concludes that the Working Time Regulations were not a simple intervention, but a change within an already complex system, which also includes the New Deal Regulations.
+Any solutions to ongoing concerns will therefore need to be equally systematic.

 I want the full report